Quadrifolo/Code-Intervention-Project/README.md

 - 🧱 HTML: how to structure a webpage
 - 🎨 CSS: how to style it
 - ⚙️ JavaScript: how to make it interactive
-- 🔌 BONUS: API integration using OpenAI (demo only)
+- 🔌 BONUS: API integration using OpenAI

 ## 📁 Project Structure